privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 #### Buyer BYOS Key/Value Service

-The [BuyerFrontEnd service][22] looks up biddingSignals from Buyer's BYOS Key / Value service.
+The [BuyerFrontEnd service][22] looks up biddingSignals from Buyer's BYOS Key/Value service.
 The base url (domain) for Key/Value service is configured in BuyerFrontEnd service so that the connection can be prewarmed.
 All lookup keys are batched together in a single lookup request.
 The lookup url and response are in the same format as described in [Chrome Protected Audience explainer][40].